Jules Hoffman: Personal life

 Hoffman has spoken openly about their gender identity and their experiences growing up as a nonbinary person.
+They have also advocated for human rights in Qatar and elsewhere.
 They maintain a close relationship with their family, including their parents, who have made efforts to understand and respect Hoffman's pronouns.
 Hoffman often draws inspiration from their niece and nephews, whom they affectionately refer to as "niblings".
-After living in New York City, as of 2024, they reside in New Mexico.
+After living in New York City, as of 2024, Hoffman resides in New Mexico.